morgannash1/hotel_reservations/README.md

 # Limitations and Future Recommendations:
 While the current Random Forest model performs with high precision, it is based on a "snapshot" of specific historical data.
 It is important to note that no model can predict everything that would lead to a reservation cancellation, however there are plenty of features not yet included.
 To further improve the model's accuracy and business use, we suggest retrieving and training the model on even more (and more recent) data.
-Adding the following features should be considered for future development:
+Consider adding the following features for future development:

 **External Data Integration:** Currently, the model only sees specific internal data for the reservation.
 Adding external features could significantly improve the "Medium Risk" classification.
 - **Local Events & Holidays:** A feature indicating if the reservation occurs during any major local events (festivals, conferences, sports) or public holidays.
 Guests are often less likely to cancel during high-demand periods.